-(b) A judge may, before the applicant signs the roster, confirm the applicant's name, address, and date of birth.
+(b) A judge may, before the applicant signs the roster or voter signature certificate, confirm the applicant's name, address, and date of birth.

-(c) After the applicant signs the roster, the judge shall give the applicant a voter's receipt.
+(c) After the applicant signs the roster or voter signature certificate, the judge shall give the applicant a voter's receipt.
 The voter shall deliver the voter's receipt to the judge in charge of ballots as proof of the voter's right to vote, and thereupon the judge shall hand to the voter the ballot.
 The voters' receipts must be maintained during the time for notice of filing an election contest.

 Copyright © 2014 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.